-- [Clean Energy Caucus/Distribution Companies/MA DOER/General Electric] When designing a time-varying rate option to achieve applicable peak load reduction, demand response and/or other objectives, distribution utilities should analyze effectiveness of time varying rates for both supply and distribution rates. - 2.
-[Office of the Attorney General/Low Income Network] When designing a time-varying rate option or direct load control program to achieve applicable peak load reduction or demand response objectives, Distribution Companies should analyze impacts on the distribution and supply portion of the customer bill.
+- [CEC[Clean Energy Caucus/Distribution Companies/MA DOER] When designing a time-varying rate option to achieve applicable peak load reduction, demand response and/or other objectives, distribution utilities should analyze effectiveness of time varying rates for both supply and distribution rates. - 2.
+[AGO] When designing a time-varying rate option or direct load control program to achieve applicable peak load reduction or demand response objectives, Distribution Companies should analyze impacts on the distribution and supply portion of the customer bill.
 Any promised benefits associated with generation supply prices should be accompanied by a plan to deliver those benefits to basic service customers.